jonikorpi/base-files/README.md

 You'll probably want to edit main.css, though, so I guess you'll have to make a copy of it in your app and import that instead.

 ## Things to note:
-- The primary idea is to avoid having to touch CSS files to style new things. `<header class="position-all fixed padding-1 color-5 bg-1 space-children-1">` instead of `<header class="masthead">`.
+- The primary idea is to avoid having to touch CSS files to style new things. `<header class="position-top fixed padding-1 color-5 bg-1 space-children-x-1">` instead of `<header class="masthead">`.
 - The secondary idea is to avoid having to write media queries.
 The flexing baseline grid and the typography presets help with this a lot.
 - This CSS is terrible without some sort of templating/component system like React.
 Without one you'll end up copy-pasting class names a lot.
 - The CSS assumes it gets run through [autoprefixer](https://github.com/postcss/autoprefixer).